mrehkopf/vcs/docs/user-manual/src/faq.md

 ## Resizing the capture window

 The size of the capture window can be changed via the [Output resolution dialog](#dialog-windows-output-resolution-dialog).

+## Changing the output aspect ratio

+There are two ways to set a custom output aspect ratio:

+1. Use the [Output size dialog](#dialog-windows-output-size-dialog) to force a particular resolution.
+This setting applies to all captured frames regardless of their native resolution.
+2. Use the output scaling filter of the [Filter graph dialog](#dialog-windows-filter-graph-dialog) to set a custom output resolution with optional letterboxing.
+This method allows you to have different settings for different input resolutions.

 ## Preventing the capture window from resizing